F-F-Fer/iimemphis/README.md

 🧠 Basic understanding of the main methodologies and open to guidance and feedback to improve professional effectiveness.

-Let's connect and build the future together! 🌟
+Let's create the future! 🌟
 ---